broadsignmarketing/broadsign_ace/slides/public-mobile.md

 ---
 ## CHALLENGE

-To be seen differently, rethink their branding and messaging to better represent their core beliefs and customer benefits.
+To retool branding and messaging to better represent their core beliefs and customer benefits.

 ## AUDIENCE